 Picture books are not just for preschoolers!
 This is a misconception I fight constantly.
 I encounter picture book resistance from students, from parents, and even from some teachers and school administrators.
-Most of these objections come from people who haven't read a picture in a long time.
+Most of these objections come from people who haven’t read a picture in a long time.
 I will agree that many picture books are targeted at a very young audience, but there are many, many picture books in recent years that are targeting older audiences, even adults.
-I am convinced if my picture book nay-sayers took a few minutes to read Patricia Polacco's tearjerer Pink and Say or Elvgren's resistance story The Whispering Town, they would change their minds about picture books pretty quickly.
+I am convinced if my picture book nay-sayers took a few minutes to read Patricia Polacco’s tear-jerker Pink and Say or Elvgren’s resistance story The Whispering Town, they would change their minds about picture books pretty quickly.

 2. Increase general reading among my huge ELL population.

 I am in an international school where less than half of my students are native English speakers.
 The majority of our student body are students whose English language skills vary widely.
-We have some students who speak little English and must focus to understand even the most simple instructions from their teachers.
+We have some students who speak little English and must focus hard just to understand simple instructions from their teachers.
 Other students are learning English as their third or even fourth language.
 Some of our students have grown up around so many languages that they do not have one dominate first language.